-- Section 6 of this chapter, "Your medical care: How to ask for a coverage decision or make an appeal" - Section 7 of this chapter, "Your Part D prescription drugs: How to ask for a coverage decision or make an appeal" - Section 8 of this chapter, "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 9 of this chapter, "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (This section only applies to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)
+- Section 6 of this chapter: Your medical care: How to ask for a coverage decision or make an appeal - Section 7 of this chapter: Your Part D prescription drugs: How to ask for a coverage decision or make an appeal - Section 8 of this chapter: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon - Section 9 of this chapter: How to ask us to keep covering certain medical services if you think your coverage is ending too soon (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)

-If you're not sure which section you should be using, call Member Services.
-You can also get help or information from government organizations such as your SHIP.
+If you're not sure which section you should be using, please call Member Services.
+You can also get help or information from government organizations such as your State Health Insurance Assistance Program.

-SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care
+SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care.

-This section is about your benefits for medical care and services.
-These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered and what you pay).
-To keep things simple, we generally refer to "medical care coverage" or "medical care" which includes medical items and services as well as Medicare Part B prescription drugs.
+This section is about your benefits for medical care.
+These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered and what you pay.
 In some cases, different rules apply to a request for a Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.